rguarascia/thinkmac-t470/README.md

 ## Battery

 Since the ThinkPad T470 has two batteries (internal & removable), we need to use a patch that will present both batteries as one to the system.
 From this repo, grab `SSDT-BATC-T470.aml` and place it under `/EFI/CLOVER/ACPI/patched`.
+You will also need to apply a DSDT patch located at `Extras/DSDT Patch/Battery Indicator` via MaciASL.

 Now in order to get the battery status indicator working, we need to apply a DSDT hotpatch via Clover Configurator.
 Open the config.plist from your EFI partition in Clover Configurator and select ACPI from the sidebar.
 Under DSDT\Patches we'll add these four `change Notify` lines: